 I’m reposting this recipe for Hazelnut Zucchini bread, why… because I make it every year around this time.
 It’s just part of the fall season to me.
 This is my very favorite zucchini bread recipe and if you don’t have hazelnut oil or hazelnuts you can substitute walnuts and any other oil.
-Enjoy!!
+This recipe and blog post was originally posted in 2012.
+Love being reminded of a favorite recipe that has withstood the test of time.

-This is my second year attempting an urban garden in our little backyard.
+From 2012: This is my second year attempting an urban garden in our little backyard.
 I learned a lot after my first year, but I still have so much to learn.
 Last year I planted way too much and the garden ended up looking like tangled dreadlocks.
+Years later I still feel like a newbie to garnering and I learn more every year.
+This year I planted zucchini again, along with tomatoes, peppers, melon, honey-nut squash and lots of herbs.
+Since 2012, we’ve changed our entire backyard into 3 large above ground planters so we have much more room… no more tangled veggies!

 A few things I’ve learned about vegetable gardening in Utah: